HasanMansoorKhan/DE_1_SQL/README.md

 # 4. CONLCUSION

 At the completion of this term project, I found that data engineering using SQL is instrumental in business analytics.
 The project enabled me to apply the various SQL funtions taught in class.
+The process I followed during this term 1 project was to first find a relational dataset which is suitable for further analysis.
+I then uploaded the dataset into MYSQL workbench and formulated an analytics plan.
+Then after using the SQL funtions to analyse, I answered the initial questions of analytics plan by creating 5 specific data marts.
+These provided answers and detailed insights into the analytical questions.

+I found the term 1 project applicative where the learned class materials were used and analytical queries solved.